 “Hey Jamie,” Taylor said as he picked up his nephew.
 “Where’s your mum and dad?”

 “Over there,” Jamie said, pointing back over his shoulder.
 Sure enough, standing near one of the columns in the middle of the platform were Isaac and Nikki.
 Taylor waved to them with his free hand and headed over.
-I trailed behind, Jamie studying me the whole way.
+I trailed behind, Jamie studying me over Taylor’s shoulder the whole way.
 “Are you Uncle Tay’s girlfriend?” he asked me.

 “Yep,” I replied with a smile.